Seed Ideas for Writing: A Small Moment Strategy for Students

 zooming in finding seed ideas for writing

 We all have watermelon sized ideas.
 I want to write about motherhood.
-That’s a huge watermelon!
-Even some of the subtopics inside motherhood are still too big:
+That's a huge watermelon!
+Even some of the subtopics inside motherhood are still too big, like traveling with kids, making dinner every night, homeschool, etc.

-These are all still “watermelon” sized ideas.
-Imagine a watermelon – big, green, round, slippery… you wouldn’t want to carry it around with you for very long – it would be heavy, you’d get tired, it might get away from you and fall apart.
+These are all still "watermelon" sized ideas.
+Imagine a watermelon - big, green, round, slippery… nobody can carry it around for very long - it would be heavy, tiring.
+You would drop it and it would break.
+Writing is the same way - huge topics or ideas can be tiring, take too long, and get too messy.
+And if you carry it with you for very long - it would be heavy, you'd get tired, it might get away from you and fall apart.

 So let's get to a smaller slice of our watermelon ideas, find the seeds, and have fun!